How To Part Exchange Your Car: The Definitive Guide

 - Service book

-If you will be taking out finance, you will also need the following:
+If you’ll be taking out finance, you’ll also need the following:

 - Driving licence